WWOZ Hosts' Favorite Recordings of 2025

 Raye and Mark Ronson, Suzanne

-Great song, Can't wait to catch Raye at Jazz Fest in 2026!
+Great song, can't wait to catch Raye at Jazz Fest in 2026!

 J.Mix, Burnout, Circles - singles